 Can you tell us a bit about the rest of your team?

+The team was created by gathering players who train and play regularly in the Philadelphia area.
 Most of us knew each other and were friends already.
 Some of our players have played professionally in Brazil.

 What does soccer mean to your community?

 Soccer is a part of our culture and a fundamental part of our Brazilian pride.
 It’s one of the things that define our nation.
 Brazilians are part of a massive, multicultural, and multiracial nation that managed to find a uniting identity through soccer.